Warning: Excessive Schmoopiness

 "I think what Shirley was trying to say in her own special way," Britta starts sweetly, ignoring Shirley's high pitched "Special?!" with an eye roll.
 "Is that -"

-"That," Annie snaps loudly.
+"That," Annie intones, loudly.
 "I'm an adult in a committed relationship who can make her own decisions.
 Right?"

 "But your career..."

 "Will always be my career.
 At lunch just last week you said that women could have it all, if that's what they wanted.
-Didn't you?"
+Didn't you?
+Or was that just talk?"

 "Lawyers."
-Britta slumps back in her seat, arms folded sharply.
+Britta pouts and slumps back in her seat, arms folded sharply.
 "Always lawyering me."

 "Wait a minute," Pierce grumbles.
 "You had lunch last week and didn't invite me?
 Typical."

 "Hmm.
-I didn't anticipate this," Abed says suddenly, head tilting a fraction.
+You know, I didn't anticipate this," Abed says suddenly, head tilting a fraction.
 "I thought you'd be announcing your engagement.
 That's what usually happens."

 Jeff's fist clenches on his thigh and Annie shrugs.
 "Well, we're not."